 You and your doctor can discuss all of the risks and benefits of having more treatment beyond surgery and radiation therapy.
 There is some ongoing debate over how necessary additional treatment is in cases of tubular carcinoma.
 Because this type of tumor is small and slow-growing, some experts feel that more treatment may not have much benefit.
 This decision likely will come down to what you and your doctor feel is best for you.

-Most tubular carcinomas test negative for receptors for the protein HER2/neu, so they usually would not be treated with Herceptin (chemical name: trastumuzab).
-Still, be sure to confirm with your doctor whether or not you're a candidate for Herceptin.
+Still, be sure to confirm with your doctor whether or not you're a candidate for anti-HER2 treatments.